Careers

 Responsibilities:

-- Initiate and apply appropriate preventative, therapeutic and rehabilitative nursing procedures and techniques.
+- Performs preventative, therapeutic, and rehabilitative nursing practices and procedures.

 Qualifications: